 Long story short, I did not feel like playing anything right then because my progression would be slow or impossible if I did not spend any money on the game.

 This was a thought that obviously led to more frustration, and reminded me of a micro-talk I’d heard at GDC.
-In her five minute talk, writer Meg Jayanth shared her experience waiting for the renewal of her Indian passport, and her realisation that the inefficient system was working exactly as intended by making her feel like she should have bribed someone, a surprising parallel to many free-to-play mobile games that rely on micro-transactions.
+In her five minute talk, writer Meg Jayanth shared her experience waiting for the renewal of her Indian passport.
+She eventually realised that the inefficient system was working exactly as intended by making her feel like she should have bribed someone, a surprising parallel to many free-to-play mobile games that rely on micro-transactions.

-The real world is a free-to-play nightmare, demanding micro-transaction after micro-transaction until that final, inevitable, unscalable pay-all.” – Meg Jayanth1
+The real world is a free-to-play nightmare, demanding micro-transaction after micro-transaction until that final, inevitable, unscalable pay-all.

 There’s a ring of truth to this.
 Waiting is one of the most annoying things we do on a regular basis, and it’s natural that game designers would exploit these frustrations and turn them into ways to abusively monetise game systems.
 While this is probably no surprise, here are a few observations I’ve made about what makes games that rely on waiting so successful.